Incest Yay Shipping

 - Code Geass.
 It's just all over the place in that show, it even has its own Brother-Sister Incest page.

-- Fullmetal Alchemist has brothers Edward and Alphonse.
-The 2003 anime is infamous for showing how close the brothers really are, a common saying amongst fans of the relationship is that 'they broke so many taboos already, what's one more?'
+- Brothers Edward and Alphonse are one of the most popular shipping targets in the fandom, with the 2003 anime infamous for showing how close the brothers really are.
+Acommon saying amongst fans of the relationship is that 'they broke so many taboos already, what's one more?'

 - From Dragon Ball Z there are some people who ship opposite-sex twins Androids 17 and 18 together.
 Also, there's the pairings of "Son-cest" (various incestuous pairings within Goku's family) and Vegeta/Trunks or Vegeta/Future Trunks.
 There's not a lot of it but Vegeta/Bra exists too.